 A key factor to our success is the renewal and expansion of subscription agreements with our existing customers.
 We calculate this metric over a set of customers who have been with us for at least one full year.
 To calculate our subscription revenue retention rate for a particular trailing 12-month period, we first establish the recurring subscription revenue for the previous trailing 12-month period.
-This effectively represents recurring dollars that we should expect in the current trailing 12-month period without any expansion or contraction.
-We subsequently measure the recurring subscription revenue in the current trailing 12-month period from the cohort of customers from the previous trailing 12-month period.
-Subscription revenue retention rate is then calculated by dividing the aggregate recurring subscription revenue in the current trailing 12-month period by the previous trailing 12-month period.
+This effectively represents recurring dollars that we should expect in the current trailing 12-month period from the cohort of customers from the previous trailing 12-month period without any expansion or contraction.
+We subsequently measure the recurring subscription revenue in the current trailing 12-month period from the cohort of customers from the aggregate recurring subscription revenue in the current trailing 12-month period from the cohort of customers from the aggregate recurring subscription revenue in the current trailing 12-month period from the cohort of customers from the aggregate recurring subscription revenue in the current trailing 12-month period from the current trailing 12-month period by the previous trailing 12-month period.
 This calculation includes the impact on our revenue from customer non-renewals, pricing changes and growth in the number of users on our platform.
 Our subscription revenue retention rate can fluctuate from period to period due to large customer contracts in any given period.
 For example, our subscription revenue retention rate in 2015 was impacted by a single upsell that was one-time in nature.